Food Processing & Trade

 • description: Explanation of the conversion and source reference

 Multi-output pathways: Multiple rows with the same pathway name represent co-products from a single processing operation.
-For example, the white_flour pathway produces white flour (0.75), wheat bran (0.20), and wheat germ (0.03) from wheat, with factors summing to ≤ 1.0 to respect mass balance.
+For example, the white_flour pathway produces flour-white (0.75), wheat-bran (0.20), and wheat-germ (0.03) from wheat, with factors summing to ≤ 1.0 to respect mass balance.

 Alternative pathways: Different pathways for the same crop represent processing alternatives that the model can choose between based on demand and costs.
 For example, wheat can be processed via white_flour or wholemeal_flour pathways.